Icon of Very Good Calendar Sync Very Good Calendar Sync

 Screenshot of application when both calendars were selected

-What you can also see in the bottom right, is a preview of what your calendar will look like when events have been synchronised.
-For now, stick with “Clone” as the synchronisation method.
+What you can also see at the bottom of the window, is a preview of what your calendar will look like when events have been synchronised.
+For now, stick with the default for all settings.

 More details about what each setting means and changes, please take a closer look at the dedicated documentation for all settings.